The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

 In what follows, we denote by $(P,\pi_P)$ the Poisson submanifold containing $X$ that was constructed in Theorem \ref{satsmooth}.
 We refer to $(P,\pi_P)$ as the \textbf{local Poisson saturation} of $X$.
-Since $X$ is transverse to the leaves of $(P,\pi_P)$, the work of Bursztyn-Lima-Meinrenken \cite{eulerlike} gives a normal form for $(P,\pi_P)$ around $X$.
-We will recover this normal form by continuing our argument from Theorem \ref{satsmooth}.
+In the next two sections, we prove a normal form theorem for $(P,\pi_P)$ around $X$.